soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 ## Definitions of terms in conceptual knowledge modeling

-In **conceptual knowledge modeling**, the aim is to determine which knowledge is relevant within a domain and how this knowledge can be organized conceptually.
+In **conceptual knowledge modeling**, the aim is to determine which knowledge is relevant within a domain and how this knowledge can be organised conceptually.

 A **domain** is a professionally delimited area of values, knowledge, and application (Fischer2010encyclop, p.
 257) for which knowledge is described and modeled.
 In semantic modeling, a domain in the present context comprises the professionally relevant concepts, events, and relationships, for example the area of a research or object collection.